22 Solo Things To Do In Seoul For An Unforgettable Trip

 No solo female travel trip to Seoul is complete without a cooking class!
 There’s something special about enjoying local dishes and then learning how to recreate them at home—it’s like bringing a piece of your trip back with you.

 Why not level up and learn to cook authentic Korean dishes that will impress your friends back home?
+I love taking cooking classes, and I have taken one on all my trips.
+It’s also a great way to meet other travellers who love to cook and eat.

 Check out the Seoul Cooking Club near Myeongdong!
-You’ll cook with a local chef, making everything from appetizers to banchan and even dessert (bingsu, my favourite).
+You’ll cook with a local chef, making everything from appetisers to banchan and even dessert (bingsu, my favourite).
 They’ve got amazing reviews and cater to most dietary needs, too.

 6. Stroll, bike or picnic near the Han River